Area Assistant Community Manager

 Our Area Assistant Community Managers are leaders in the art of bringing people and apartment homes together.
 They will be called upon as the individuals responsible for community operations in the Manager’s absence and will serve as role models to the rest of their team.
 They are multitalented, personable individuals with sales expertise and a passion for building relationships.
 Assistant Community Managers are seasoned property management professionals with demonstrated success in providing sales, customer service, and administration leadership to the team.

 As an Area Assistant Community Manager, you will utilize your proven sales and leadership abilities to readily adapt to the unique challenges that accompany supporting a diverse portfolio of communities.
 You will frequently rotate between assets of varying sizes, types, ages, and conditions, adapting to nuances in the team structure, clientele, and submarket at each individual community.
 You will demonstrate adaptability and intellectual curiosity as you support the changing business needs of the portfolio and travel throughout the region to cover vacations, leaves of absence, and open positions, as well as to support and train newly hired office team members.
 This position requires a high degree of independence, accountability, and an ability to work with varying levels of supervision.
 Each day will be unique, requiring an ability to prioritize, multitask, think creatively, take initiative, and employ a diverse set of skills.
+You will listen carefully to discover resident needs and confidently recommend solutions to overcome concerns.
+You will actively participate in the leasing and renewal process at your community by engaging with prospective residents, and will demonstrate an expertise in your community and submarket, including market conditions, competitor pricing, and new and pending lease-up developments.
+Additionally, you will act as a right hand to your Community Manager, providing leadership, delegation, and supervision to the office, service, and concierge teams and making important business decisions in his or her absence.
+Area Assistant Community Managers bring positive energy to each conversation, resolve any apartment issues quickly and effectively, and make everyone feel welcome and appreciated.

 - A Sales Leader.
 You will provide leadership and mentoring to Leasing Consultants and Customer Support Assistants, promoting a positive work environment that encourages collaboration and teamwork.